ted-spence-avalara/developer-dot/avatax/dev-guide/product-taxability/mapping-items-to-tax-code.md

 ]
 </pre>

-The Line “Description” is a string that will specify additional details about the product, like a name, color, size, etc.
+The line <code>"description”</code> is a string that will specify additional details about the product, like a name, color, size, etc.

 Some jurisdictions may have regulations pertaining to quantity and amount values.
 For example, in certain jurisdictions in New York clothing items under $110.00 can be nontaxable.